 How to approach possible Covid-19 infection in children and guidance on school attendance

-This information is sourced from the The UK Research and Innovation (UKRI), the Royal College of Paediatric and Child Health (RCPCH) and the RCGP:
+This information is sourced from the The UK Research and Innovation (UKRI), the RCGP, the Royal College of Paediatric and Child Health (RCPCH) and an NHS Primary Care Bulletin:

 Symptoms of Covid-19 in children:

 - Most infected children present with mild symptoms or are asymptomatic

 - Children’s symptoms vary slightly from those seen in adults and tend to be milder

 - The most common presenting features in children are cough and fever (more than 50% of cases) ; upper respiratory tract symptoms occur in 30-40%; diarrhoea and vomiting present in approximately 10% of cases

 - There are reports of infants presenting with fever but no respiratory symptoms